kalisio/kdk/docs/guides/development/develop.md

 # Develop with KDK

+The default Kalisio application template [kApp](https://github.com/kalisio/kApp) provides the basic structure and tools to build and run a KDK-based application.
+We detail the main commands in the following sections.

 ## Web app

-The default Kalisio web application template is based on the [Quasar wrapper for Feathers](https://github.com/quasarframework/quasar-wrapper-feathersjs-api).

 ### Running for development
-Run the frontend Quasar app (from root project folder): `$ yarn/npm dev`
+Run the frontend app (from root project folder): `$ yarn dev`

-Then from the backend `api` folder run the server-side Feathers app: `$ yarn/npm run dev`
+Then from the backend `api` folder run the server-side app: `$ yarn dev`

 Then point your browser to [localhost:8080](http://localhost:8080).

 ### Building for production
-Build the frontend Quasar app (from root project folder): `$ yarn/npm build`.
+Build the frontend app (from root project folder): `$ yarn build`.

-Then from the backend `api` folder build the server-side Feathers app: `$ yarn/npm run build`
+Then from the backend `api` folder build the server-side app: `$ yarn build`

 ### Running in production